-Cinema ticket prices are around €10-13.
+Amsterdam cinema ticket prices are around €12-15.
 Supplements are charged for reservations, long films and 3D films.
 Weekends can be very busy so for popular movies it is advisable to reserve in advance either by phone, online or at the box office.
-Most cinemas/chains also offer an unlimited monthly pass.
+Some cinemas chains also offer an unlimited monthly pass.

-The Movies – First established in 1912, The Movies is a lovely old cinema located near the end of Haarlemmerdijk, west from central station.
+The Movies – First established in 1912, The Movies is a lovely old cinema located near the end of Haarlemmerdijk, west from Central station.
 With 4 screens it shows a mix of commercial and art-house films.
 They have a restaurant-café and offer a dinner option for moviegoers.
 Haarlemmerdijk 161.

-Rialto – The Rialto is an art-house cinema in De Pijp neighbourhood of Amsterdam run by a special foundation.
-With origins dating back to 1921, the cinema focuses on classic films and world cinema.
+Rialto De Pijp – The Rialto is an art-house cinema in De Pijp neighbourhood run by a special foundation.
+With origins dating back to 1921, this Amsterdam cinema focuses on classic films and world cinema.
 It hosts an ‘expat cinema’ theme where some films have English subtitles.
 The address is Ceintuurbaan 338, the nearest Amsterdam metro stop is ‘De Pijp’.